Nikolas-Charalambidis/conference-talks/spring-one.md

 _____

 ## [How To Be a Java Automated Testing Superstar](https://springone.io/2021/sessions/how-to-be-a-java-automated-testing-superstar)
-> "Write automated tests until they give me the confidence to deploy PROD without manual intervention"
+> "Write automated tests until they give me the confidence to deploy PROD without manual intervention."
 - Length 26:24, watched on 2021-09-07, **#architecture #testing**
 - Billy Korando as Java Developer Advocate, Oracle
 - Track: Architecture